-Rooms and suites are not considered vacated until all personal possessions are removed, the key is returned and the room/suite inspection form is completed and signed by the student and the Resident Advisor.
+Rooms and suites are not considered vacated until all personal possessions are removed, the key is returned and the room/suite inspection form is completed and signed by the student and the Resident Assistant.
 In addition, residents are responsible for the removal of all garbage from their rooms/suites.
 Failure to adhere to this directive will result in charges being assessed to the student’s account for improper check-out, lock changes and/or damages.

-When checking out of their assigned spaces, residents will be given the opportunity to review the condition of the room/suite with a Resident Advisor.
+When checking out of their assigned spaces, residents will be given the opportunity to review the condition of the room/suite with a Resident Assistant.
 In order for this process to occur, the resident must schedule a day and time with a staff member in advance of the scheduled move-out day.
 Identified damages will be billed to the resident.
 Any discrepancies with damage billing may be appealed in writing to the Manager of Housing Operations within fifteen (15) days of the billing date.

 Residents who are not enrolling at the University and, therefore, not continuing in housing for the following academic term (i.e. Fall, Spring and/or Summer), are required to vacate their assigned space no later than 24 hours following their last exam.
 In cases where there are less than 24 hours between the last exam and the official closing date/time of the facilities, residents must vacate by the date/time stipulated in the official advertised closing notice.
 Residents interested in requesting summer housing must complete a Summer Housing Request form during the spring semester and abide by the instructions provided.

 The University reserves the right to remove residents and/or charge for occupancy beyond the closing deadline.

 Residents who are separated from the University (academic dismissal, withdrawal, etc.) will be granted 24 hours to vacate their room/suites.
 Residents dismissed from the University for judicial reasons will need to vacate their room and campus by the judicial directed date and time.
 Failure to do so will result in the student’s belongings being removed and discarded.